 Monthly Archives: August 2018

-This got me thinking about the things that live inside my phone.
-Like much of the world, I seem to live in a permanent state of vexation about technology, privacy, and how to survive in a world where so many … Continue reading
+Like much of the world, I seem to live in a permanent state of vexation about technology, privacy, and how to survive in a world where so many access points are guarded by hungry algorithm crunching data trolls.
+This is … Continue reading

 As I mentioned in my last post, I wish a genie would grant me thorough understanding of the proof Shinichi Mochizuki proposed for the abc conjecture.
 Much of this wish is motivated by a desire for the divisive debate to … Continue reading

-Just below the placid surface is an infinite wellspring of anxiety.
-Image courtesy of Christopher Michel via Flickr CC.
 Math anxiety is so real.
 We’ve always kind of known it, but a study confirmed it in 2017.
-By reading the … Continue reading
+By reading the brain functioning of math anxious and math non-anxious people while performing simple arithmetic problems, the research shows that people … Continue reading

 “If a genie offered to give you a thorough understanding of one theorem, what theorem would you choose?” blogger John D. Cook recently asked on his @AnalysisFact Twitter account.
 Responses ranged from the names of theorems to questions about the … Continue reading